yureutaejin/yob/README.md

-# Immutable OS - bootc
+# YOB : Your own OS using bootc

 ## Index